sleepymalc/pbb.wtf/README.md

     > yarn develop
     ```

-3. Open your website with url: `http://localhost:8000`.
+3. Open your website with URL `http://localhost:8000` to see a preview!